Capsaicin (On the skin)

 - Burning or stinging sensation

-- Severe skin irritation, pain, redness, or swelling
+- Severe irritation, pain, redness, or swelling of the skin or eyes

 If you notice these less serious side effects, talk with your doctor: